ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Study of the light-curve residuals

-At first glance, it is generally remarkable that the empirical SALT2 model, trained on a much smaller dataset than this ZTF data-release and made of SNe~Ia at higher redshift, performs so well.
-That is particularly true near maximum light ($\phi \in [-5,+20]$~d), where most of the flux information is extracted to derive cosmological distances.
+At first glance, it is generally remarkable that the empirical SALT2 model, which was trained on a much smaller dataset than this ZTF data release and made of SNe~Ia at higher redshift, performs so well.
+This is particularly true near maximum light ($\phi \in [-5,+20]$~d), where most of the flux information is extracted to derive cosmological distances.

-We first discuss residuals in characteristic epochs of the lightcurves in Sect.~\ref{sec:resepochs}.
-We then investigate in Sect.~\ref{sec:phasefit} the impact of narrowing the fitted phase-range and discuss why we selected the $\phi\in[-10,+40]$~d phase-range for our baseline lighturve fits in ZTF-Cosmo-DR2.
-We continue our investigation of the lightcurve residuals in Sect.~\ref{sec:lcresvslcparam} where we analyse how they vary as a function of SN parameters and then in Sect.~\ref{sec:lcresvshost} as a function of SN environmental properties.
+We first discuss the residuals in characteristic epochs of the light curves in Sect.~\ref{sec:resepochs}.
+We then investigate in Sect.~\ref{sec:phasefit} the impact of narrowing the fit phase range and discuss our selection of the $\phi\in[-10,+40]$~d phase range for our baseline light-urve fits in ZTF SN~Ia DR2.
+We continue our investigation of the light-curve residuals in Sect.~\ref{sec:lcresvslcparam}, where we analyze how they vary as a function of SN parameters.
+In Sect.~\ref{sec:lcresvshost} we analyze how they vary as a function of SN environmental properties.